How to complete your VAT return

 You can also choose to make a voluntary disclosure even for smaller errors - for example, if you want a formal record that you've corrected the error.

-Since April 2024, you can no longer use form VAT652.
-Instead, you must report errors online or in writing.
+From 8 September 2025, you can no longer use form VAT652.
+Instead, you must report errors using the online error correction service or in writing.

 Sign in to your Government Gateway account and use the 'Check how to tell HMRC about VAT Return errors' service.
 Answer the questions to generate a disclosure.